By Andy Stone

 Having established business priorities for resiliency with this transportation firm, along with their critical applications and dependencies, we then worked with them to configure a recovery process.

-If your goal is to build a data center in the least amount of time while dealing with an event at home base, that requires a partner who knows what they’re doing, leaving you free to deal with your business processes and innovations.
+If your goal is to build a data centre in the least amount of time while dealing with an event at home base, that requires a partner who knows what they’re doing, leaving you free to deal with your business processes and innovations.

 In the end, what did our customer learn from working with a partner, versus doing it themselves?